jonathanhudak/that-thing/memory-bank/activeContext.md

 - The Solutions Architect review highlighted the critical importance of detailing non-functional requirements (security, scalability, observability, cost) and specific implementation patterns (DynamoDB GSIs, error handling) *before* starting code.
 - A proactive approach to schema evolution, API versioning, and comprehensive testing is essential for long-term project health.
 - Serverless architecture, while offering benefits, requires careful design in areas like cold starts, IAM permissions, and distributed tracing to be effective.
+- The potential for future extensibility via features like Personal Access Tokens (PATs) reinforces the need for a solid, secure, and well-documented core API.

 ## 7. Open Questions / To Be Discussed
 - **Resolved:** API versioning strategy (Path-based `/v1/`).